720kb/yogurl/DISCLAIMER.md

 - Act against ethical and / or human moral, ethic, and peoples and cultures of the world
 - Malicious content, capable of causing damage to third parties, promoted or distributed by third parties or the user of the service through Yogurl.io and the services offered by Yogurl.io

-Yogurl.io and Yogurl.io and creators are not responsible, in any way or reason, for any kind of unlawful, unethical, illegal or deprecative act/s performed or trasmitted by the user through the Yogurl.io service or services offered by Yogurl.io.
+Yogurl.io creators and service providers are not responsible in any way or for any reason, for any kind of unlawful, unethical, illegal and/or deprecative act performed or trasmitted or shared by the users through the Yogurl.io service or services offered by Yogurl.io.
-The person or entity who caused any kind of damage to third parties of any kind (through the services offered by Yogurl.io) will respond directly to the appropriate authorities.
+The person or the entity who caused any kind of damage to third parties and third entities through the services offered by Yogurl.io will respond directly to the appropriate authorities.

 ####Changes to this document/informative